silinternational/tfc-ops/README.md

 Note: To copy over the state from one workspace to a clone, see lib/V2Client.RunTFInit for an idea of how you would do that manually using the `terraform init` command.
-  Remember, it depends on the ALTAS_TOKEN environment variable to be set correctly first for the source organization (before the first `init` run) and then re-set for the destination organization.
+  Remember, it depends on the ATLAS_TOKEN environment variable to be set correctly first for the source organization (before the first `init` run) and then re-set for the destination organization.